Sequential Sampling for CGMY Processes via Decomposition of their Time Changes

-We consider two simulation settings, namely, the cases of finite and infinite variation, respectively.
-Table \ref{table:parametersettings} lists the parameter values used in the two simulation designs.
-In particular, the parameter values for $Y$ are chosen by taking the estimation results from calibrating the model to the option price data, with IBM being the underlying asset in Table 3 on page 327 of \cite{CGMY2002} as reference.
-As examples, under each simulation design, we consider the pricing of both a European call option (path-independent) and an Asian call option (path-dependent).
+We are now ready to present the details of our simulation study.
+The set of model parameters used is as follows: $C=0.42$, $G=4.37$, $M=191.2$ and $Y=1.0102$, which are chosen by taking the estimation results from calibrating the model to the option price data, with IBM being the underlying asset in Table 3 on page 327 of \cite{CGMY2002} as reference.
+Without loss of generality and for ease of exposition, we compare the performances of four methods (i.e., MY, BK, TCD and TCD-app) in simulation-based estimation of the mean of $X(t)$, where $t=1/52$ year (or a week).
+In this case, the true mean is easily obtained as

-Under Design I (finite variation), we compare our method with the aforementioned four alternative methods in simulating prices for both a European call option and an Asian call option as described in Section \ref{CGMYintro}.
-Under Design II (infinite variation), the method of \cite{Devroye} is not included in the comparison, because this method is specifically for the finite-variation case.
-Both European and Asian call options are also considered under Design II.
-A risk-free interest rate $r=0.0548$, initial stock price $S(0)=100$, and time to maturity $T=0.25$ (a quarter) are used.
-For the Asian call option, we set the monitoring frequency $n=13$ (monitored weekly), and the monitoring times are equally spaced.
-We report simulation results for a strike price $K$ ranging from 80 to 120 with a step size of 10.